OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-01.md

 ## Luke 1:74

-> to deliver us from the hand of our enemies,
+> to save us from the hand of our enemies,
-> and to allow us to serve him without fear
+> so we may serve him without fear

 ## Luke 1:75